Alden Ehrenreich

 Alden Caleb Ehrenreich (/ˈɛrənraɪk/; born November 22, 1989) is an American actor.
-He began his career by appearing in Supernatural (2005), and Francis Ford Coppola's films Tetro (2009) and Twixt (2011).
-Following supporting roles in the 2013 films Blue Jasmine and Stoker, he starred in the Coen brothers comedy Hail, Caesar!
-(2016), for which he gained praise.
-He went on to play Han Solo in the space Western film Solo: A Star Wars Story (2018) and starred in the dystopian television series Brave New World (2020).
+He began his career by appearing in the television series Supernatural (2005), and in Francis Ford Coppola's films Tetro (2009) and Twixt (2011).
+Following supporting roles in the 2013 films Blue Jasmine and Stoker, his breakthrough came in 2016 with a lead role in the Coen brothers' comedy Hail, Caesar!, for which he gained praise.

+Ehrenreich played Han Solo in Solo: A Star Wars Story (2018) and starred in the dystopian television series Brave New World (2020).
+In 2023, he had starring roles in the comedy Cocaine Bear and the thriller Fair Play, and a supporting role in Christopher Nolan's biographical film Oppenheimer.
+In 2025, he had supporting roles in the superhero miniseries Ironheart as Zeke Stane, and in the horror film Weapons.

 Early life

-Ehrenreich was born in Los Angeles, California.
-He is the only child of Sari (née Newmann), an interior designer, and Mark Ehrenreich, an accountant.
+Alden Caleb Ehrenreich was born in on November 22, 1989, in Los Angeles, California, the only child of Sari (née Newmann), an interior designer, and Mark Ehrenreich, an accountant.
 He is named after the director Phil Alden Robinson, a family friend.
 His stepfather, Harry Aronowitz, is an orthodontist.
 Ehrenreich is Jewish; his ancestors were Jewish emigrants from Austria, Hungary, Russia, and Poland, and he was raised in Reconstructionist Judaism.

 Ehrenreich began acting at the Palisades Elementary School in Pacific Palisades, Los Angeles, and continued doing so at Crossroads School in Santa Monica, California.
 After graduating from high school, he studied acting at New York University at the Stella Adler Studio of Acting, but never finished his degree.
 In 2009, he co-founded "The Collectin" with his friend Zoë Worth, a group of New York City actors, writers, producers and directors who collaborate on films and theater performances.